binkley/bridge/README.md

 $ pip install -r requirements.txt  # Add "endplay" and others here only
 ```

+### Python version

+Because of library dependencies, this project is limited to Python 3.13 and
+cannot use version 3.14 or later (for now).

 ## Dealing hands

 Use the `[generate-hands.py](./generate-hands.py)` executable script to create